 Along with lemongrass, Dr. Lin says chamomile oil’s antihistamine properties help target your stuffiness.
-It’s also another herb great for calming your nervous system, and makes a lovely cup of allergy-busting tea.
+It’s also another herb great for calming your nervous system, and it makes a lovely cup of allergy-busting tea.

 While mint oils haven’t shown an antihistamine response, says Dr. Lin, they’re Best in Class when it comes to clearing up your sinuses.
-Peppermint has, however, been shown to lower inflammation and ease coughing because of its calming effect on muscle.
+Peppermint has, however, been shown to lower inflammation and ease coughing because of its calming effect on muscles.
 “It makes you feel better, but it’s not really reducing the allergy response per se,” she says.
 That said, anything that helps you breathe out of your nose again is more than welcome.

 Loading More Posts...